 As you can see, there’s a lot to do in Salem.
 From the witch trials at the Old Burying Hill to exploring the city on foot with your friends and family, there are lots of great activities for everyone.

 If you’re looking for something fun and adventurous that will keep you busy throughout your stay in this historic town, then be sure to check out some of our top picks.

-Sign up now for our free travel newsletter and get the latest information on the best things to do in Salem and other great tourist destinations around the world.
+Sign up for our free travel newsletter and get the latest information on the best things to do in Salem and other great tourist destinations worldwide.

 - Top Sites for Booking Tours

 - How to Book a Flight Without a Credit Card

 - Latest Posts